 Within the algorithm to determine the MLH, there are two parameters (threshold and dilation) that can be the same across the mission or can vary from flight to flight.
 These values can be adjusted for each campaign depending on factors such as aerosol loading, anticipated MLH (over water MLH are expected to be much lower than over land), day vs. night, etc. The default dilation value is set for 900 over land and 360 over water.
-This was used for all the flights in 2020.
+This was used for all the flights in 2021.
 The default threshold value is 0.0001.
-This value did vary from flight to flight in 2020.
-In the table below is the threshold values used.
+This was used for all the flights in 2021.